npradaschnor/Programming-and-Scripting-Project-2018/README.md

 data.to_csv('data/datairis.csv') # create new file (that not contains the column 'class')*
 ```

-<p align="justify"> After I got a dataset that contained only numbers I tried to find a way to find the min and max values of each column.
-But every code that I tried didn't work.</p>
+<p align="justify"> After I got a dataset that contained only numbers I tried to find a way to get the min and max values of each column.
+But every code that I tried didn't work. </p>

 ``` python
 with open("data/datairis.csv", "r") as f: